 In order to provide effective guidance and counsel to the executive and achieve successful outcomes, it is essential for non-executive directors to have a comprehensive understanding on a range of business issues.

 Our goal is to help you explore current business and market issues through the lens of the unique challenges faced by non-executive directors.

-Here we profile some of our recent global and local thought leadership to help directors evaluate complex problems, develop fresh approaches and implement practical solutions.
+Here we share feature articles to help directors evaluate complex problems, develop fresh approaches and implement practical solutions.

 In today’s competitive market, capacity for innovation and transformation is critical for companies to survive and thrive.
 EY’s research indicates that purpose driven organisations have greater employee satisfaction, better customer advocacy and higher quality products and services.
 Purpose galvanises people to ignite long-lasting positive change, driving growth and innovation.

 While purpose is underleveraged by business today, CEOs anticipate that a purpose-led transformation will enhance their capacity to adapt in an increasingly dynamic, uncertain and interdependent macro business environment.

 Visit ey.com/purpose for the latest insights from our collaboration with the University of Oxford Saïd Business School and Harvard Business Review; and commentary from a panel of leading executives at the World Economic Forum Annual Meeting 2015 in Davos, Switzerland.